Skip to content

 Prep Time – 5 mins Cooking time – 10 mins

-Mallum is one of the main dishes in Sri Lankan lunch.
+Mallum is one of the main dishes in a Sri Lankan lunch.
 Usually, they’re made with a combination of grated coconut and some spices.
 Although we use grated coconut in both Sambol and Mallum, the main difference is cooking.
-Sambol is uncooked and similar to a green salad and usually doesn’t use a variety of spices as in a Mallum.
+Sambol is uncooked and similar to a green salad, and usually doesn’t use a variety of spices as in a Mallum.
 On the other hand, Mallum is a cooked version of Sambol with the use of different spices.
 Kathurumurunga (Agathi Leaves) Mallum is one of the most delicious Sri Lankan Mallums you will ever try.
-Sri Lankans have their own way of making Kathurumurunga Mallum.
-Some of them used to thinly slice the leaves while others like me use them as whole leaves.
+Sri Lankans have their way of making Kathurumurunga Mallum.
+Some of them used to thinly slice the leaves, while others, like me, use them whole.

 Apart from the taste, it has so many benefits to our bodies, such as being high in Vitamin C, Calcium, and antioxidants, helping in treating migraine, sinuses, fever, and respiratory issues hence it’s widely used in Ayurvedic medicine as well.
 This Mallum is recommended for people who are suffering from Diabetes, Osteoporosis, and Arthritis.

-Belonging to the Fabaceae family, this tree shows “Nyctinasty”, i.e. showing a sleeping movement in response to the light, therefore you can see them sleeping at night which is quite interesting.
+Belonging to the Fabaceae family, this tree shows “Nyctinasty”, i.e., showing a sleeping movement in response to the light; therefore, you can see them sleeping at night, which is quite interesting.
 Apart from this special behavior, it’s the host to the Common Grass Yellow butterfly.
-I remember me and my mum used to collect the caterpillars from this tree and put them in glass jars along with some leaves with sieved lids made with old newspapers.
+I remember that my mum and I used to collect caterpillars from this tree and put them in glass jars, along with some leaves, using sieved lids made from old newspapers.
 After weeks of incubation, they come out as beautiful yellow butterflies.
 Therefore, whenever I eat or make Kathurumuringa, it takes me back to my childhood when I did science experiments with my mum.

 What do you need?